🔧

 2. Monitor /cost for long sessions: Keep track of token usage

-3. Resume when interrupted: Use --resume to continue interrupted work
+3. Resume when interrupted: Use -c or --continue to continue interrupted work

 4. Compact proactively: Use /compact if responses slow down